The Structure of a Web Development Team: Key Specialists and Their Responsibilities

-Generally, the overall design process begins with conducting research.
+Generally, the overall product or MVP design process begins with conducting research.
 It includes competitor analysis and defining the target users.

 At this point, the designers have to:

-outline the portraits of target users (so-called personas with their mindsets, background, difficulties, etc.);
+- outline the portraits of target users (so-called user personas with their mindsets, background, difficulties, etc.);

 The Wireframing Stage